 A topic that comes up often in discussions about the end-times is an event that is sometimes called “the great falling away.”
-It is common knowledge among those who study bible prophecy that before the return of Jesus there would be a large amount of people who will abandon the Christian faith.
-Many Christians today believe that with the drastic decline of Christianity we are witnessing is the falling away.
+It is common knowledge among those who study bible prophecy that before the return of Jesus, there will be a large number of people who will abandon the Christian faith.
+Many Christians today believe that the drastic decline of Christianity we are witnessing is the falling away.
 Is this true?
 Are we currently in the middle of the end-time event that Scripture speaks about?
 Let’s take a look.

-The context of this verse concerns a false teaching that had arisen in the Thessalonian Church.
-Some were saying that the return of Christ was already happening.
+The context of this verse is a false teaching that had arisen in the Thessalonian Church.
+Some were saying that Jesus had already returned.
 Paul corrected this by saying that the day of the Lord will not happen until the rebellion (the falling away) and the revealing of the Antichrist occur.

-The Greek word translated “rebellion” is apostasia which is where we get the English word Apostasy.
-The Greek means, “apostasy, abandonment, revolt, rebellion.”[1]
+The Greek word translated “rebellion” is apostasia, which is where we get the English word Apostasy.
+The Greek means “apostasy, abandonment, revolt, rebellion.”[1]
 It has been translated “rebellion” (NRSV, NIV), “apostasy” (NASB), and “falling away” (KJV and NKJV).
-All of these translations mean the exact same thing.
+All of these translations mean the same thing.

-This rebellion has been seen as either a political or religious rebellion.
+This rebellion has been seen as either a political or a religious rebellion.
 The context of 2 Thessalonians seems to be religious since the Antichrist is said to exalt himself above God and everything else that is worshipped.[2]
-The word is generally used in Jewish literature for opposing the one true God.[3]
-However, considering that other passages in Scripture about the Antichrist speak about him holding political power it is possible that a political rebellion is involved as well.[4]
+The word is generally used in Jewish literature to oppose the one true God.[3]
+However, considering that the Antichrist will hold political power, a political rebellion may be involved as well.[4]

 The most common interpretation of 2 Thessalonians 2:3 is that the rebellion happens before the coming of the Antichrist.
-This falling away sets the stage for the world to follow the man of lawlessness when he finally arrives onto the world stage.[5]
-However, not all scholars agree with this.
-It is very possible that the Antichrist is the instigator of the apostasy in 2 Thessalonians 2:3.
-This means that the great falling away does not happen until the appearance of the Antichrist.
-The word “first” here is not followed by “then” so this does not necessarily mean that the rebellion happens before the Antichrist is revealed, but that it must happen before (first) Jesus returns.[6]
+This falling away sets the stage for the world to follow the man of lawlessness when he finally arrives on the world stage.[5]
+However, the Antichrist may be the one who instigates the apostasy in 2 Thessalonians 2:3.
+This means that the great falling away does not happen until after his appearance.
+The word “first” here is not followed by “then,” so this does not necessarily mean that the rebellion happens before the Antichrist is revealed, but that it must happen before Jesus returns.[6]

-We thus have two different interpretations the way that I see it.
-First, we have two events: an abandonment of the Christian faith prior to the Antichrist.
-Many Christians in America believe it is certain that we are witnessing the great falling away right now because Christianity is in such drastic decline throughout places such as the United States, Europe, Canada, Australia, etc. But it must be mentioned that Christianity is growing in other parts of the world such as Sub-Saharan Africa and East Asian.
+We thus have two different interpretations.
+First, we have two events: an abandonment of the Christian faith before the Antichrist.
+Many Christians in America believe it is certain that we are witnessing the great falling away right now because Christianity is in such drastic decline throughout places such as the United States, Europe, Canada, Australia, etc. But it must be mentioned that Christianity is growing in other parts of the world, such as Sub-Saharan Africa and East Asian.
 The faith is exploding in South Korea, for example.

-This view does makes sense with other parts of the Bible teaching that the Antichrist will wage war against the saints, declare himself God, and have a false prophet at his right side deceiving the world into following the Antichrist.
-If this interpretation is correct then it would be easy to see how Paul’s “rebellion” could be orchestrated by the Antichrist.
+This view does make sense with other parts of the Bible teaching that the Antichrist will wage war against the saints, declare himself God, and have a false prophet at his right side, deceiving the world into following the Antichrist.
+If this interpretation is correct, then it would be easy to see how Paul’s “rebellion” could be orchestrated by the Antichrist.
 False miracles and heavy persecution of the church would be a revolt against God and would lead many away from the church.

-Personally I am open to both interpretations of 2 Thessalonians 2:3.
+Personally, I am open to both views.
 It is clear that there is a major decline in Christianity happening in the West right now, but whether or not it is the great falling away that happens shortly before the return of the Lord is not certain in my opinion.
-We’ll know soon I guess.
+We’ll know soon, I guess.

 [1] J. Hampton Keathley, III.
 “Correction Concerning the Day of the Lord – Part 1 (2 Thes.
 2:1-5). https://bible.org/seriespage/4-correction-concerning-day-lord-part-1-2-thes-21-5.
 Accessed December 11, 2015.
 Bob Deffinbaugh.
 “Scripture Twisting and the Second Coming, Part 1 (2 Thessalonians 2:1-5). https://bible.org/seriespage/13-scripture-twisting-and-second-coming-part-1-2-thessalonians-21-5.
 Accessed December 11, 2015.